The Cornwall We Want

 Cornwall that’s kind

-by Celia, almost 4 years ago
+by Celia, over 4 years ago

 Cornwall is small, wild and beautiful, the future of Cornwall needs to have protected rivers, coasts and sea And legislation to enforce sustainable fishing, farming and tourism, the idea that Cornwall can have a huge influx of tourists Every year is not viable, we need visitors for our economy, and enjoy having them visit.